Savoy mountains in autumn

 Total Transparency

-You know the face of the person who cultivates your land.
-Ask them about their organic or sustainable farming methods.
+You know the face of the one who cultivates your land.
+Ask them questions about their organic or sustainable farming methods.

 • 2